Creating Custom Groups in Looker Studio

 How to Create a Custom Group

-To create your own custom group, firstly click to edit your data source.
+To create your custom group, click to edit your data source.
 Click the blue plus sign to ‘add a field’ and select ‘add group’.

 Select an existing field to group by from the drop-down menu and choose a name for your new dimension – this is the name that will show in your reports and must not be the same as an existing dimension.
 We’ll create the same groups as we have in the CASE example above.